-Our common stock, par value \$0.001 per share, has been publicly traded on the Nasdaq Global Market under the symbol "LPTX" since January 24, 2017.
+Our common stock, par value \$0.001 per share, is publicly traded on the Nasdaq Capital Market under the symbol "LPTX" since January 24, 2017.
 Prior to that time, there was no market for our common stock.

 Holders of Record